-- 11. Add the required events. - 12.
-Click Next to genrate the metadata definitions for the adapter. - 13.
-Specify that you want to transfer the data from the Windows computer to the IBM OS/390 or z/OS platform, and click Finish as shown in the following figure:
+- 24. Add as many interactions as necessary. - 25.
+Click Next to generate the metadata definitions for the adapter. - 26.
+Specify that you want to transfer the data from the computer to the IBM OS/390 or z/OS platform, and click Finish. - 27.
+Enter the server name or IP address where the COBOL copybooks reside and enter a valid username and password to access the computer (if anonymous access is used, then select Anonymous connection) then click OK.

+The FTP site is added to the list of available sites, as shown in the following figure: